RAS Foundation Community Futures Grant

 Create a project plan for your initiative

-To be eligible applicants must be a resident of the rural NSW community the project will benefit.
+The 2020 Grant program is focussed on bushfire and drought recovery projects, to be eligible applicants must also be a resident of the rural NSW community the project will benefit.

 What types of projects are eligible?

 The RASF invites ideas that deliver strong community benefits and result in enhanced economic and social outcomes for your community.
+This year projects should assist the recovery and rebuilding of drought and bushfire affected towns.
 Projects that involve collaboration between people in your town and deliver sustained and broad community benefits will be highly regarded.
-Applicants will be passionate about rural and regional NSW, and have a good understanding of any issues affecting their community.
+Applicants will be passionate about rural and regional NSW and have a good understanding of any issues affecting their community.

 Infrastructure for local showgrounds and Show Societies are eligible.
 The improvements must demonstrate that they go beyond benefiting just the local Show Society in running the local Show, but rather enabling broader use by other community groups to run on-going projects or programs.

 What projects are not eligible?